 Naples in the 1600s

-was the best of times
+the worst of times

-decline of the Spanish Empire
+The decline of the Spanish Empire

 from the loss of the Armada (1588) through the entire

 Charles II is complex.
 Some of the factors (besides the

-original loss of the Armada and subsequent loss of
+original loss of the Armada and subsequent loss of naval

 dominance) were Spain's continuing wars with the French,

 wealth from the New World.

-The most important social/political event of the century—and, indeed, a reflection of the profound problems affecting Spain, herself, was The Revolt of Masaniello, but, by and large, the destiny of Naples in what might have been a "Golden Age" was shaped not by corruption, upper-class sloth or mismanagement of money, but by staggering natural calamities and pestilence.
+The most important social/political event of the century and, indeed, a reflection of the profound problems affecting Spain, herself, was The Revolt of Masaniello, but, by and large, the destiny of Naples in what might have been a "Golden Age" was shaped not by corruption, upper-class sloth or mismanagement of money, but by staggering natural calamities and pestilence.

-1631, Mt.
+Mt.
 Vesuvius gave vent to a powerful eruption.
 By all accounts, it was a highly

 explosive event that rivalled in intensity the famous